Karl Dane: Legacy

 Many of Dane's films still exist today and a few are available on DVD including Son of the Sheik, The Big Parade, and The Whispering Shadow.
 Bardelys the Magnificent was thought lost, but most of the film has been found.
 It has been restored and released on DVD.
 Of the 10 Dane & Arthur shorts, five still exist.
+Producer Robert Youngson included a sampling of the Dane & Arthur silent comedies in his feature film M-G-M's Big Parade of Comedy (1964).

 Dane received a star on the Hollywood Walk of Fame for his contributions to film, which is located at 6140 Hollywood Blvd (located in front of the Henry Fonda Music Box Theater).

 Renewed interest has been shown in Dane's career, especially in his native Denmark.
 On 12 October 2006, Danish weekly paper FOKUS published an article on Dane to commemorate what would have been his 120th birthday.
 In February 2007, an issue of the monthly Classic Images (#380) included an article on Dane.
 In the July 2007 biannual publication The Bridge (Volume 30 Number 1 2007), published by the Danish American Heritage Society, featured an article on Dane.
 In December 2007, the Danish Film Festival Kosmorama published an article about Dane in their newsletter.

 On 28 January 2008, the Danish Film Institute held a 'Karl Dane Retrospective' in Copenhagen, Denmark.
 A speech was given by Laura Petersen Balogh and featured clips from Dane's films followed by a screening of one of his features.
 The event was attended by some of Dane's descendants.
 In 2009, a biography about Dane written by Balogh was released through McFarland & Company.